SMCallan/Lab_Test_MIIT/README.md

 # Lab_Test_MIIT
-An exemplar for a MIIT script
+An exemplar for a MIIT scripting on linux + wireshark analyzer to build attacker view reports.